Tips to Keep North Carolina Kids Safe on the Way Back to School

 Any driver that encounters a stopped school bus with red flashing lights needs to stop and remain stopped until the school bus begins to move again.
 This is always true even if there are no children getting on or off the bus.
 Please do not be impatient behind school buses.
 Remember, someone’s precious cargo is on that bus.

 Injured in an Accident?
 Our Attorneys May Can Help.

 At Riddle & Brantley, we believe that children are precious and deserve the safest care possible, even when traveling to school.
 It’s important to remember that with schools back in session, our streets and highways will be busier.
 Being aware of your surroundings and cautious to students is critical to maintaining a safe “back to school” season.

 While following all of these tips will decrease the chances of an accident, some accidents cannot be avoided.
 In the event, you or a loved one are involved in an accident, whether driving, walking or riding a school bus, it’s important that you speak to a lawyer quickly.
 There is often critical evidence to collect and witnesses to interview that can help your case.
 Our accident attorneys understand this process and will work diligently to get you the compensation you deserve.

-With offices throughout North Carolina and representatives available 24/7, our team is always ready to fight for justice.
-If you been in an accident, don’t wait — contact our Jacksonville NC injury attorneys today.
+With offices throughout North Carolina, our representatives are ready to help.
+Our team is always ready to fight for justice.
+If you been in an accident, don’t wait — contact our North Carolina personal injury attorneys today.
 The consultation is always free, and you don’t pay any fees unless we win.

 Don’t forget that during this “back to school” season, Safety Counts.